AntwanSherif/AntwanSherif/README.md

 # Hello, nerds

-<span style='font-size:2em;'>I create exciting web and mobile app experiences for the next generation of consumer-facing companies 🌟</span>
+I create exciting web and mobile app experiences for the next generation of consumer-facing companies 🌟

 And I aspire to be one of the most influencing software engineers in the JavaScript community in Egypt. ⚡️👨🏻‍💻